sa-es-ir/AzureFunctionWithKeda/README.md

 |AzureFunctions| **v4** |
 |Keda| **2.0** |

-In this project I try to solve some common issues on Azure Functions developing and deploying using Kubernetes and Keda.
+In this project I've tried to solve some common issues on Azure Functions developing and deploying using Kubernetes and Keda.

 ## Common issues
 - **Use appsetting.json**